discolabs/disco_app/README.md

 When the controller receives an inbound webhook, it is automatically verified using the application's secret key.
-The controller then attempt to queue a job matching the topic name of the incoming webhook (eg `app/uninstalled` will try to queue a job named `AppUninstalledJob`).
+The controller then attempt to queue a job matching the topic name of the incoming webhook (eg `app/uninstalled` will try to queue a job named `DiscoApp::AppUninstalledJob`).
 Two arguments will be passed to the job's `perform` method: the domain of the shop the webhook was related to, and the JSON payload of the webhook as a hash.

 There shouldn't be any need to extend or override `DiscoApp::WebhooksController` inside an application - all application logic should simply be placed inside the relevant `*Job` class.

 Webhooks should generally be created inside the `perform` method of the `DiscoApp::AppInstalledJob` background task.
 By default, webhooks are set up to